cncf/foundation/blog-guidelines.md

 Other topics are welcome, but it needs to have a direct link to the CNCF community.

 We accept content from CNCF members, project maintainers of graduated and incubating projects, CNCF SIGs, CNCF ambassadors.
+The content needs to be originally published within the last 2 months.

 Blog type definitions:
 * Project blog: Any blog post on a graduated or incubating project.
 This is written by or on behalf of the project.
 If written by a member about a project, this blog is classified as a Project blog.
 An example is a Harbor blog written by the VMware team.
 The blog is classified as a Project blog.